arthurshime3/9357/ReadMe.md

   * Updated layout and picture placement of weekly meal planning page

 * Known Bugs and Defects
-  * Low Prioritity Functionality (Reach Goals)
+  * Low Priority Functionality (Reach Goals)
     * User's location and available food sources not implemented
     * Data of user's cultural background not incorporatied into meal generator algorithm
     * Application is not configurable for research studies
+    * Application does not allow users to save meal plans as templates for future modification

 ## Install Guide
-Follow the instructions below to install and run the Food As Medicine Initiative Meal Planner Web Application
+Follow the instructions below to install and run the Food As Medicine Initiative Meal Planner

 ### Pre-Requisites
 Before installation, the following must be on your computer: